Guest Contributor: Mike Merrill, WorkMax by AboutTime Technologies

 “APIs and having a workflow process that lets these systems work together to maximize the options of possible touchpoints is something we can do as technology vendors,” said Antill.
 “But at the end of the day, software is only good if it’s used by its user.”

 The construction industry ebbs and flows with the market, but technology is here to stay.
 As companies grow, they’ll be required to utilize tech solutions that keep them connected with other key stakeholders.
 Fortunately, you don’t have to be a $500M construction firm to achieve cost savings and a return on your tech investment.
-By integrating FOUNDATION® with WorkMax’s mobile workforce platform, independent subcontractors and small firms will realize a positive return on their technology investment with lower labor costs, real-time insight into job costs, and improved communication with all project stakeholders, both internal and external.
+By integrating FOUNDATION® construction accounting software with WorkMax’s mobile workforce platform, independent subcontractors and small firms will realize a positive return on their technology investment with lower labor costs, real-time insight into job costs, and improved communication with all project stakeholders, both internal and external.
 No matter the size of your company or what type of construction you specialize in, make 2021 the year you solidify your IT strategy and tech capabilities into the foundation of your business.

 To listen to Steve’s Antill’s episode on the Mobile Workforce Podcast, “Subcontractor Technology to Future-Proof Your Business,” click here.